 Feeling more energized and alert is another benefit of following a plant-based diet.
 The standard American diet is filled with processed foods, sugar, and white flour, which de-energize your system and make you fatigued.
 These foods cause spikes and rapid declines in blood sugar levels, which can result in spurts of energy followed by extreme tiredness.

 Eating whole foods, which are clean sources of carbohydrates, protein, and fruit, sustains your energy more naturally.
 Consuming foods high in fiber causes blood sugar levels to increase and decline slowly and steadily, without the sugar rush and the crash.

-Transitioning away from processed foods to a more plant-based way of life will help your body function optimally.
-Your digestion will likely improve, your skin will start glowing, and your total energy will increase due to the nutrient-dense attributes and high quality of the foods being consumed.
+Transitioning away from processed foods to a more plant-based way of life can help your body function optimally.
+Your digestion will likely improve, your skin can start glowing, and your total energy might increase due to the nutrient-dense attributes and high quality of the foods being consumed.